Vegetables Grown in the Philippines - Know Your Veggies and Their Names in Filipino

-Patani or lima beans is an annual climbing vine, green leaves are ovate with pointed tips.
-The plant bears a white clusters of flowers which turns into green lima bean pods, that are oblong in shape.
-The young leaves, pods, and seeds are all edible.
-The white variety of patani is considered as the best, while it is best to boil the colored variety, specially the dark-colored lima beans variety because of the amount of phaseolunatin found in it that maybe be poisonous.
+Patani or lima beans is an annual climbing vine.
+Green leaves are ovate with pointed tips.
+The plant bears a white clusters of flowers which turns into green lima bean pods that are oblong in shape.
+The young leaves, pods and seeds are all edible.
+The white variety of patani is considered as the best, while it is best to boil the colored variety, specially the dark-colored lima beans variety because of the amount of phaseolunatin found in it that maybe poisonous.

-Patani seed is boiled, and is a delicious addition in Filipino dishes, such as the sinigang.
-It is also a high source of fiber, and contains magnesium and folate.
+Patani seeds are boiled and a delicious addition in Filipino dishes such as the sinigang.
+It is also a high source of fiber and contains magnesium and folate.

 Filipino word: sigarilyas

-A tropical legume plant, winged bean's all part is edible, including the flowers, but it is the pods that is mostly seen sold in markets.
+A tropical legume plant, all part of the winged bean is edible including the flowers, but it is the pods that is mostly seen sold in markets.

-Winged bean, or also known as goa bean is known as sigarilyas in the Philippines.
-Matured winged beans, or sigarilyas are tough to chew on so it is suggested to harvest pods no longer than 6 inches long.
+Also known as goa bean, winged bean is known as sigarilyas in the Philippines.
+Matured winged beans or sigarilyas are tough to chew on so it is suggested to harvest pods no longer than 6 inches long.

 Winged bean (psophocarpus tetragonolobus) hubber The winged bean, known as sigarilyas in the Philippines is a tropical legume plant that grows in the country's humid, warm climate.
 Sigarilyas is a vine that can be grown as an annual, twining plant...